 Melons are very healthy and watermelon is extra healthy for your heart.

-A 2011 study by University of Kentucky researchers found that watermelon helps reduce atherosclerosis (buildup of plaque in the arteries).
+A 2011 study by University of Kentucky researchers found that watermelon helps reduce the build-up of plaque in the arteries

-In addition, the amino acid L-citrulline found in watermelon, helps lower blood pressure.
+In addition, the amino acid L-citrulline found in watermelon helps support healthy blood pressure.
 It helps widen the blood vessels by stimulating nitric oxide production, which is how drugs like Viagra work indirectly.

-Moreover, watermelon helps modify blood lipids and lowers belly fat accumulation, which in turn reduces the risks associated with coronary artery plaque accumulation and heart disease.
+Moreover, watermelon helps modify blood lipids and lowers belly fat accumulation, which in turn reduces the risks associated with coronary artery plaque accumulation and heart problems.